florian-huber/data_science_course/book/07_data_acquisition_and_preparation.md

 ### Dealing with Missing Values:

 Missing data is a common issue many data scientists face.
-While the gaps can manifest in varied forms such as NaN, "999", "N/A",  None, and "", a standardized approach often involves representing these  uniformly as `NaN` (hint: Python libraries such as `Pandas` or `numpy` have there own NaN data types!).
+While the gaps can manifest in varied forms such as NaN, "999", "N/A",  None, and "", a standardized approach often involves representing these  uniformly as `NaN` (hint: Python libraries such as `Pandas` or `numpy` have their own NaN data types!).

 ### Typical Challenges: